-Per ACC's recent governance transformation, the Nominating Committee encourages all nominators, candidates and supporters to leverage the recently launched Leadership Competency model.
-In alignment with the Governance Principles, the ACC's Nominating Committee will be applying the Leadership Competencies [PDF] as a framework for discussion of Vice President and Trustee candidates.
-ACC leadership competencies are available here.
+Per ACC's governance, the Nominating Committee encourages all nominators, candidates, and supporters to leverage the Leadership Competency model when recommending candidates.
+In alignment with the Governance Principles, the Nominating Committee will be applying the Leadership Competencies [PDF] as a framework for discussion of Vice President and Trustee candidates.
+ACC Leadership Competencies are available here.

 In addition to ACC's Leadership Competencies designated above, prospective Trustee candidates should possess additional competencies essential to the functions of the Board of Trustees.
 Valuable skills and expertise may include, but are not limited to: